pnesfield/Wiping-and-Imaging-Computers/README.md

 Part22 Setup a dhcp network boot server - dhcp configuration

-Part 23 Setup a tftp network boot server - tftp configuration
+Part23 Setup a tftp network boot server - tftp configuration

-Part 24 Legacy/BIOS and UEFI network booting Grub
+Part24 Legacy/BIOS and UEFI network booting Grub

-Part 25 Create a network bootable Linux PXE image to run wipe scripts
+Part25 Create a network bootable Linux PXE image to run wipe scripts

-Part 26 Speeding Up the boot process
+Part26 Speeding Up the boot process

-Part 27 Booting WinPE in UEFI with iPXE
+Part27 Booting WinPE in UEFI with iPXE

-Part 28 Install Windows in PXE from a Share
+Part28 Install Windows in PXE from a Share

-Part 29 Configure Routing with NAT for Linux Server
+Part29 Configure Routing with NAT for Linux Server

-Part 30 Booting WinPE in Legacy BIOS with iPXE
+Part30 Booting WinPE in Legacy BIOS with iPXE

-Part 31 hyper-V Reference Images.
+Part31 hyper-V Reference Images.
 Create PXE bootable VM in hyper-V

-Part 32 Reference Images.
+Part32 Reference Images.
 Create linux based Hyper-V boot server with DHCP and TFTP

-Part 33 Create Virtual Machines as Reference machines, capture wim file with DISM from vhdx file
+Part33 Create Virtual Machines as Reference machines, capture wim file with DISM from vhdx file

+Part34 Wiping and Imaging Computers.
+Sanitizing the System after Imaging

+Part35 Weirdness and Gotchas

+Part36 Deploy new image

+Part37 Legacy/BIOS Booting Network with PXELinux

+Part38 Modifying startnet.cmd in boot.wim

+Part39 Deploy New Image to USBs

+Part40 Two ways to boot USB to WInPE with Grub

+Part41 Boot USB to WinPE with Ventoy

+Part42 Checking that disk is wiped or encrypted

+Part43 Deploying C++ to Winpe and testing DiskRead